 Braised Fennel

-Fennel’s sturdy, fibrous texture makes it ideal for a low, slow braise in wine.
-The result is tender and savory, and sports an added layer of flavor from the vermouth and star anise.
+Fennel’s fibrous texture makes it ideal for a low, slow braise in wine.
+The result is tender and savory, with added depth from vermouth and star anise.
+Fennel bulbs and fronds are rich in vitamins (several Bs and C), fiber, calcium, iron, manganese, and magnesium.
+Known for heart-healthy benefits, they also offer antioxidants, anti-inflammatory, antibacterial, and anti-cancer goodness.

 Ingredients